Home Legal Product Disclosure Statement

 Exchange Rate Agreed:0.7304 (Spot Rate + 0.0004 forward points)

-Warning: the information in this table is hypothetical and is not intended to predict in any way future possible AUD/USD exchange rate movements.
+Warning: the information in this table is hypothetical and it is not intended to predict in any way future possible AUD/USD exchange rate movements.
 It is used only to demonstrate how Forward Rates are calculated.
 The exchange rate agreed is based on the wholesale exchange rate that OFX is able to get from one of our wholesale providers.
 Based on this we are then able to quote you a Forward Rate and you may then accept the rate quoted and enter the deal.

 6.5 Variation to the Maturity Date